rrazgriz/VRCFTGenerator/README.md

   - Smooths the decoded parameters using discrete exponential smoothing
   - Drives blendshapes based on the smoothed values

-There are a number of rules that have to be followed for these direct blend trees to work correctly with Write Defaults On or Off:
+~~There are a number of rules that have to be followed for these direct blend trees to work correctly with Write Defaults On or Off:~~

-- Direct Blendtree Motions should not have an animation as a first-level child motion - another blend tree (1d, 2d, or direct) should be used instead.
+~~- Direct Blendtree Motions should not have an animation as a first-level child motion - another blend tree (1d, 2d, or direct) should be used instead.~~
-- At the top level of the direct blendtree, a single normalizing parameter is used, with a value of `1/numberOfChildren` (for a 20-child blendtree, this would be `1/20 = 0.05`).
-This normalizes the blendtree's outputs correctly.
+~~- At the top level of the direct blendtree, a single normalizing parameter is used, with a value of `1/numberOfChildren` (for a 20-child blendtree, this would be `1/20 = 0.05`).
+This normalizes the blendtree's outputs correctly.~~
-  - In blendtrees that are not the top level direct blendtrees (even direct ones), this value needs to be 1.0 instead.
-  - Child motions can nest blendtrees as deep as is needed.
-- Output animations (at the end of the blendtrees) need to have their keyframe values scaled by a factor of the number of children at the top level blendtree.
+  ~~- In blendtrees that are not the top level direct blendtrees (even direct ones), this value needs to be 1.0 instead.~~ ~~- Child motions can nest blendtrees as deep as is needed.~~ ~~- Output animations (at the end of the blendtrees) need to have their keyframe values scaled by a factor of the number of children at the top level blendtree.
 For a 20-child blendtree, output animator parameters would need to be scaled to `20` instead of `1`, and blendshapes would need to be `2000` instead of `100`.
-Zero is unaffected.
+Zero is unaffected.~~

-When these rules are followed, direct blend trees appear to work as expected whether Write Defaults is on or off.
+~~When these rules are followed, direct blend trees appear to work as expected whether Write Defaults is on or off.~~ **Please note that this has been found to still interfere with other layers.**

 ## Extras